 Funding is generously provided by VPUE.
 Due to a funding cap from VPUE, students who plan to participate in an archaeology field school cannot receive a major grant or a Chappell-Lougee scholarship within the same academic year as their field school.

 Field schools are open to all undergraduates except graduating seniors.
-Specific requirements vary by field school; for more information, please check out this year's opportunities below!
+Specific requirements vary by field school; for more information, please check out past opportunities below!